Section 455 tax is payable in respect of directors’ loan accounts under certain circumstances.

 If a director’s loan is repaid within 9 months of the end of the relevant Corporation Tax accounting period, there is generally no tax to pay.

-But any overdue payments will be subject to s455 tax, charged at 32.5% of the outstanding loan balance.
+But any overdue payments will be subject to s455 tax, charged at 33.75% of the outstanding loan balance (2024-25 tax year).
+The s455 rate is linked to the higher rate of dividend tax.

 What are director’s loan accounts?

-A director’s loan is defined as any money which a director or their close family members receive from a company which does not fit into any of the following categories:
+A director’s loan is defined as any money that a director or their close family members receive from a company that does not fit into any of the following categories:

 - Salary